April 17, 2020

 Paycheck Protection Program

-The Small Business Administration announced that it is unable to accept new applications at this time for the Paycheck Protection Program based on available appropriations funding.
+The Small Business Administration is unable to accept new applications at this time for the Paycheck Protection Program based on available appropriations funding.
 Through April 13th, the SBA guaranteed 1,035,086 loans under the PPP program.
-See SBA posting.

 ICPAS Advocacy & Agents